Königstedt Manor: History

 The Aceh peace talks between the Free Aceh Movement and the Indonesian Government, hosted by Finnish President Martti Ahtisaari were held at the manor in 2005.

 Meetings between North Korean, South Korean and American delegations took place at the mansion in 2018 as preparation for the 2018 North Korea–United States summit.

+Königstedt Manor hosted the first meeting of the NATO trilateral memorandum between Finland, Sweden and Turkey on 26 August 2022.

 Architecture and design

 The exterior of the manor is designed in neoclassical style and received its yellow/ white colours in 1825.
 The interior is in Empire style and is coloured in grey scales combined with stronger tones.
 The main rooms are the Entrance Hall, the Library, Dining Room, Yellow Reception Room, Green Salon and Blue Coffee salon.
 The furniture is a mix of Empire, Gustavian style and neo-rococo.

 The manor has been repaired various times.
 During the first restoration, a veranda with Ionic columns was added to the mansion.
 Further restorations were in the 1930s, when the columns facing the garden were erected, the 1950s when central heating was included and in 1997.

 The house is surrounded by a park.
 The estate surrounding the manor covers 35 hectares, primarily used for farming and horse and livestock raising.
 In addition, there is an apple orchard, a site of glassworks and a chapel.